 Smoked Portobello Mushroom Recipe

+Smoking portobello mushrooms is quite easy and does not require much time.
+You can find lots of recipes for these kings of the mushroom family which include grilled, baked and sauteed.
 There are almost as many ways to spell this mushroom (portabella, portobello, portabello) as there are to prepare portobellos.
-Both, Dictionary.com and Miriam-Webster refers to all three spellings.
+Both, Dictionary.com and Miriam-Webster refer to all three different spellings.

 Portobellos can be a meal all to themselves.
-I like to make them when smoking some pork.
-This usually takes 4 to 6 hours and the mushrooms are ready in 2 hours.
+I like to make them when smoking a pork butt or brisket.
+This usually takes 4 to 6 hours and the smoked mushrooms are ready in 2 hours.
 The portobellos make a great "mini-meal" before your meat is ready.

 - 2 Large Portobello Mushrooms

 - 2 tablespoons Worcestershire Sauce

 - A few dashes of your favorite hot sauce.
 I do not like a high "vinegar content" hot sauce for the Portobellos.
 Fat Cat - Cat in Heat Hot Sauce is a good choice.
 It's made with roasted tomatoes, Chipotle Peppers (smoked Jalapenos) and Ghost Peppers.